canonical/snapd/docs/interfaces.md

 ### camera

 Can access the first video camera.
-Suitable for programs wanting to use the webcams.
+Suitable for programs wanting to use webcams.

-Usage: common
 Auto-Connect: no
 Availability: implicit (classic)

 ### gsettings

-Can access global gsettings of the user's session.
-This is restricted because it gives privileged access to sensitive information stored in gsettings and allows adjusting settings of other applications.
+Can access global gsettings of the user's session which gives privileged access to sensitive information stored in gsettings and allows adjusting settings of other applications.

-Usage: reserved
 Auto-Connect: yes
 Availability: implicit (classic)

 ### home

-Can access non-hidden files in user's `$HOME` to read/write/lock.
+Can access non-hidden files in user's `$HOME` to read/write/lock and files in gvfs mounted directories owned by the user.
-This is restricted because it gives file access to the user's `$HOME`.

-Usage: reserved
 Auto-Connect: yes on classic, no on native
 Availability: implicit